SPEAK VISUALLY Receive practical tips on how to

-The quality of your content could be the difference between establishing yourself as an authority in your niche or destroying your reputation with poorly sourced, unhelpful and altogether useless content.
+The quality of your content and your blog could be the difference between establishing yourself as an authority in your niche or destroying your reputation with poorly sourced, unhelpful and altogether useless content.

 While I can’t argue the fact that content truly is king, this overused, clichéd phrase overlooks one other very important aspect of content marketing.

 Look, let’s be honest for a second.
 First impressions count for a lot.

 Even if you create the most incredibly useful and helpful article in the world, if it looks terrible then people won’t give it a chance.
 Especially as the modern consumer has an incredibly low attention span.

 Those first 8.25 seconds are the most important of any marketing effort.
 It’s why copywriters spend so long optimizing their headlines and openings of articles to hook attention and draw the reader in.